Chapter 20: Four Children

 Then the daughter.

 She was at the top of the stairs.
 Fourteen.
 Dark hair like her mother’s, pulled over one shoulder.
-A phone in her left hand, the screen still lit, whatever she’d been doing interrupted by the sound of knocking and voices and the particular frequency of a house that has just stopped being a house and become evidence.
+A phone in her left hand, the screen still lit, whatever she’d been doing interrupted by the sound of knocking and voices and the frequency of a house that has just stopped being a house and become evidence.

 Hank knew her face.

-He knew it from the inside.
+He knew her face from the inside.
 From Riedel’s dreams, where she existed behind the shear plane — on the clean side, the side where he was a father who checked homework and coached soccer and hung Christmas lights with a level.
 Hank had stood inside that man’s mind and felt the wall between what Riedel did at the lodge and what Riedel did in this hallway, and the wall had been flawless.
 Engineered.
 Load-bearing.
 The cleanest compartmentalization Hank had ever felt, and he had felt it with something that was not horror but recognition, because he had built one too.
 Different purpose.
 Different cost.
 But the architecture was the same — the clean separation, the two complete selves, the part of you that loves standing three feet from the part of you that can’t be loved.
 He knew how a man could stand in a house and be someone the house would not survive knowing.

 The girl looked down at her father’s hands behind his back.
 She looked at the marshals.
 She looked at her mother, who had not moved.